The Reading Hydro Community Benefit Society will take forward the development, and ultimately operation, of the hydro project.

 Supporting the Local Environment

-A natural fish pass will be added to enhance the environment, running through the trees of View Island, using the existing topography.
-This aims to make it easier for fish to pass up and down stream than through the current steep fish pass, which shall also remain in place.
+Reading Hydro is adding a natural fish pass through the trees of View Island, using the existing topography.
+This will enhance the environment, and make it easier for fish to pass up and down stream.
+The current fish pass, which by modern standards is considered steep, will continue to remain in place.